Frequently Asked Questions

 Will we be able to have a rehearsal before the ceremony?

 Yes.
-I can offer to hold a rehearsal with you either a few days before the wedding or on the day itself.
-Depending on the ceremony location this may come at an additional expense to cover travel and accommodation.
+This can be either a few days before the wedding or on the day itself but will mean an extra cost to cover my time and if necessary accommodation.

 How far are you willing to travel to assist with our ceremony?

-I mainly cover the areas on the map below but will travel further.
-All journeys are subject to expenses if over 50 miles (@45p per mile)
+I mainly cover the areas on the map below (Northumberland, Durham, Lancashire, Yorkshire, North Lincolnshire, North Derbyshire, North Nottinghamshire, Mersyside and the Scottish Borders) but will travel further.
+All journeys are subject to expenses if the round trip is over 50 miles from CA28 West Cumbria @45p per mile

 I am a member of the Association of Independent Celebrants and fully insured